kwilktx/pmm-doc/docs/details/advisors/checks/mongodb-scram-sha-256.md

 The goal is to follow updated and optimal security processes.
 For Production systems - Ensure that auth and authentication methods are in place..

-MongoDB enables journaling by defaultand  "authenticationMechanisms" are set to use "SCRAM-SHA-256" by default in  MongoDB  versions (4.0 +).
+MongoDB "authenticationMechanisms" are set to use "SCRAM-SHA-256" by default in  MongoDB  versions (4.0 +).
 MongoDB v3.0changed the default auth mechanism from MONGODB-CR to SCRAM-SHA-1.
 ["https://docs.mongodb.com/drivers/go/current/fundamentals/auth/]("https://docs.mongodb.com/drivers/go/current/fundamentals/auth/)